“Nope, sorry guys. Can’t go out tonight. I’ve got a serious case of the farts.”

 Thankfully, there’s an undergarment for that!
 UK-based company Shreddies created men’s and women’s underwear that contain zorflex, a material that allegedly filters super offensive odors — ya know, like the ones emitted from your tush.
 The company claims the super skivvies can neutralize odors up to 200 times the stink strength of the average fart.

 Each time the magical undies run through the wash, the carbon material is reactivated (according to the underpants’ makers).
-The underwear comes in briefs and high-waisted briefs for women (starting at $30) and boxer briefs and support boxers for men (starting at $45).
+The underwear comes in briefs and high-waisted briefs for women (starting at $28) and boxer briefs for men (starting at $35).
 The panties of the future aren’t exactly new.
 In 2008, Shreddies whipped up their undies hoping to alleviate the social hindrance that is chronic flatulence.
 Now they’re gaining buzz in the States.
-The Shreddies motto is “Fart with Confidence.”
+The Shreddies motto is “fart with confidence.”
 We’re not kidding.

-Breaking the effects of breaking wind — what a novel idea.
-We haven’t tried Shreddies for ourselves, but research does point to active charcoal (like what’s in Shreddies) as a remedy for flatulence .
-But before you get your panties in a bunch, know that while Shreddies do (supposedly) mask scent, they do not in fact mute bodily noises (total bummer).
+Breaking the effects of breaking wind—what a novel idea.
+We haven’t tried Shreddies for ourselves, but research does point to active charcoal (like what’s in Shreddies) as a remedy for flatulence.

 - Eat smaller meals more frequently during the day (versus three or fewer large meals) to help digestion.
 (This may produce less gas, too.)

 - Chew food slowly.
 This will help reduce the amount of air swallowed (and hey, it’s got to get out somehow).

 - Avoid chewing gum and sipping on soda.
 It can also increase the amount of air swallowed.

 - Get a move on.
 Exercise helps improve the way our digestive systems function.